phpbb/documentation/development/extensions/tutorial_notifications.rst

 get_type
 --------
-This should return the service identifier as defined in `Registering as a Symfony service`_.
+This should return the service identifier as defined in `Registering as a Symfony Service`_.

 .. code-block:: php